canarado/rust-rt/README.md

 # Toy Raytracer
 with inspiration from the "Ray Tracing in One Weekend" book series by Peter Shirley

+This is a CPU based raytracer with some basic support for 3D models, and light based rendering methods

 This project is a rust port with additional addons.